Professional Speaker on Social Media, Tourism & Travel

 - (ongoing) Social media for small business education sessions for the Round Rock TX Chamber of Commerce Entrepreneurship Round Rock program.

-- Two presentations for the Texas Downtown Association, in July on Zoom and at their Annual Conference in Denton, Texas.
+- Two presentations for the Texas Downtown Association, in July on Zoom and in November at their Annual Conference in Denton, Texas.

-- (cancelled by COVID19) Speaking at the Heartland Byways scenic byway conference in Leavenworth, Kansas.
+- (delayed by COVID19) Speaking at the Heartland Byways scenic byway conference in Leavenworth, Kansas.

 - (delayed by COVID19) Breakout session with Tourism Currents partner Leslie McLellan at the new Oregon Rural Tourism Conference in Sunriver Resort, Oregon.

-- (delayed by COVID19) Breakout session with Tourism Currents partner Leslie McLellan at the Main Street NOW / National Main Street conference in Dallas, Texas.
-Our topic is “6 Ways to Use Social Media for Economic Development.”
+- (delayed by COVID19) Breakout session with Tourism Currents partner Leslie McLellan at the Main Street NOW / National Main Street conference.
+Our topic was “6 Ways to Use Social Media for Economic Development.”